 Normal Internet access will be regained once the VPN connection is restored or once you’ve closed the VPN application.

 We’ve already mentioned that a VPN Kill Switch will kick in if it detects that your VPN connection has gone down, but here are some concrete examples of when something like that might happen:

 Not always.
 While some VPN providers might offer VPN clients that have pre-activated Kill Switches, most of the time you’ll need to manually turn them on.
 That can usually be done by turning on the VPN Kill Switch feature in the VPN client.

-For example, in the CactusVPN client, you just have to head over to “Settings,” and switch on the “Stop Internet traffic if VPN connection is dropped” option.
+For example, in the CactusVPN app, you just have to head over to “Settings,” and switch on the “Stop Internet traffic if VPN connection is dropped” option.